Ongoing updates for my custom woodworking projects will henceforth be in the Updates Blog section under Projects.

 Boxes of various types are fun and at times challenging.
 My jewellery boxes feature exposed corner joints and fine woods.
 They will thrill and satisfy for lifetimes – yours and your heirs.

 I use TurboCAD and Vectric VCarve to assist in design.
 In the shop I use a 16″ Hammer Jointer/Planer, a 14″ Hammer bandsaw, a Makita tracksaw, and a CanCam CNC Router to shape fine woods.
 I prefer maple and walnut, but also use some exotic woods for character.
 Most of my wood is from KJP Select Hardwoods and Bell Lumber near Renfrew.
 Finishing is by hand, assisted by a custom designed and built vacuum table, Festool Random Orbital Sander, and assembly table.
 I prefer Livos Natural Oil and Rubio Monocoat.
 My hand tools are primarily from Lie Nielsen and Lee Valley.

-Bring your ideas for unique furniture, puzzles, or other objects and I will work with you to achieve a work of art which will bring you a lifetime of functional pleasure.
+Bring your ideas for unique furniture, puzzles, or other custom woodworking objects and I will work with you to achieve a work of art which will bring you a lifetime of functional pleasure.
 My workshop is in Horton Township, near Renfrew Ontario Canada.

 Most of my items are available at the Valley Artisans’ Co-op in Deep River.
-The Co-op is currently on limited hours, noon to 16:30 every day, so please stop in.
+The Co-op is back to regular hours, 10:00 to 17:30 every day, so please stop in.
 You may want to view the Co-op’s YouTube video at Valley Artisans’ Open for Business.
 Many of my items are also for sale on Etsy, but at generally higher prices to cover shipping.
 Or of course you can use the online shop here!